-Looking back, I have always been drawn to taking risks.
-At 19 I had backpacked my way around Brazil, at 25 I made my first angel investment in a Tech company and by 30 I had I left a well-paid, stable job to pursue a more challenging role.
-By 33, I had hiked the Himalayas, solo travelled across continents and partnered at LedgerComm, to build the business from the ground up.
+Looking back, I have always been drawn to taking adventures.
+At 19 I had backpacked my way around Brazil, at 25 I made my first angel investment in a Tech company, and by 30 I had I left a stable, well-paid, job to pursue a more challenging role.
+By 33, I had hiked the Himalayas, solo travelled across continents, and co-founded LedgerComm to build the business from the ground up.

-Being a risk taker naturally lends itself to being an entrepreneur and it became clearer to me during my time out that I was ready to take the leap into a start-up career rather than return to the corporate world.
+Being a calculated risk-taker naturally lends itself to being an entrepreneur, and it became clearer to me during my time traveling that I was ready to take the leap into a start-up career rather than return to the corporate world.

-My motivation to make LedgerComm a success stems from not wanting to relive the sheer frustration of dealing with overly complex processes in the corporate loan market or having to wait almost 2 months to close loan deals!
-Knowing that there is a clear need for this in the market and that I can do something about it, makes the job easier and more exciting!
-I also don’t want to deal with faxes or manual payment verifications ever again (yes, faxes are still used in our industry believe it or not…).
+A huge motivation to make LedgerComm a success stems from not wanting to relive the sheer frustration of dealing with overly complex processes in the corporate loan market or having to wait almost 2 months to close loan deals.
+I also don’t want to deal with faxes or manual payment verifications ever again (Can you believe outdated faxes are still used in this industry?).
+Knowing that there is a clear need for this in the market, and that I can do something about it, makes the job exciting!

 As an entrepreneur, what does success ultimately mean to you?

-I feel that it is already an achievement in itself to have been able to solve and design a new tech solution for a product that is notorious for being the most complex and tech deprived in the financial services sector.
-Our ultimate goal would be for our product to become a scalable offering that our clients want and need and to have our technology adopted globally as a market wide solution.
-To be part of that journey, for me, is true success.
+I feel that it is already an achievement to have been able to design a new tech solution for a problem that is notorious for being the most complex and tech deprived in the financial services sector.
+The ultimate goal is for our product to become a scalable offering that solves our clients’ needs and to have our technology adopted globally as a market wide solution.
+To be part of that journey, for me, is one form of success.